innovativeGem/rea-app/README.md

 $ ng build
 ```

-### Plugins

-### Development Status
+### Accomplishment

-What i managed to achieve so far?
+As per the project brief, i have achieved following

-> Added 2 columns for property list and Saved properties
+> Added 2 columns for property list and saved properties
 > Loaded Mock JSON data into my application
-> Create a Service to load JSON data
+> Created a Service to load JSON data
 > Added another child Property component to hold my card template
-> Make app responsive
+> Make app responsive using SCSS and Bootstrap
-> Click on the "Save" button shows property id in console.log() window

-### Hick-ups
-Due to time constrains i was not able to
- - make the button show only on card roll-over
- - Add property to Saved list when clicked and vise versa
- - Unit tests
+> Unit tested my application without any errors
+> I have taken 3 screenshots of my work and placed it in root directory ([Desktop](./localhost-4200-dist-index.html.png), [Mobile](./localhost-4200-dist-index-mob.html.png), [Karma Unit Tests](./localhost-9876--id=45421272.png))

-### Next steps
+### Thank you!

- - Fix the mouseover event on card to show button only on roll-over
- - Add property to Saved list when clicked and vise versa
- - Unit tests

-Regards!